Vyral/jeff-riber/_posts/2022-10-31-how-to-handle-the-house-of-a-deceased-family-member.md

 tags:
   - Real Estate
   - Home Seller Tips
-excerpt: What you need to know about housing after a loved one has passed away
+excerpt: What you need to know about housing after a loved one has passed away.
 enclosure:
 pullquote:
 enclosure_type: video/mp4